Computer proofs for Property (T), and SDP duality: Introduction

-The first implementation of such a proof was worked out for $\SL(3,\Z)$ by Netzer and Thom \cite{netzer-thom} in the framework of semidefinite programs (SDP).
-Since then the SDP approach has been used in \cite{fujiwara} to obtain quantitative results, giving improved estimates of the spectral gap size for various Laplacians of Property {\T} groups.
-It has also been used to prove that the automorphism groups of the free groups, $\Aut(F_n)$, satisfy Property {\T} for $n\geq 5$ \cite{kaluba-kielak-nowak}.
-Although the groups $\Aut(F_n)$, $n\geq 4$ had long been suspected to satisfy Property {\T}, the problem of proving this even for large $n$ had been an important open question.
-This demonstrates the power of the SDP approach in practice.
+The first implementation of a property~(T) computer proof was worked out for $\SL(3,\Z)$ by Netzer and Thom \cite{NT} in the framework of semidefinite programs (SDP).
+Subsequently, the SDP approach has been used to both prove property~(T) \cites{KNO,KKN,CCKW} and to estimate the spectral gap size of various property~(T) group Laplacians \cites{F,KN}.
+Although, in theory, the computer proof will eventually succeed for any property~(T) group, the challenge is to make the computation feasible in practice.

-From a theoretical standpoint the SDP proofs are remarkable in their mathematical simplicity.
-The computer finds a witness $\epsilon$, $w_1,\dots,w_n$ as in \autoref{eqn:ozawa-witness}, and functional calculus suffices to conclude that $\Delta_S$ has the required spectral gap.
-Furthermore, the only information about the group $\Gamma$ that is used to find the witness is a finite and, in practice, relatively small part of the Cayley graph of $(\Gamma, S)$.

-The downside is that even when a witness for Property {\T} is found, the computer output consists of seemingly arbitrary numbers that do not allow any further insight into the nature of the group $\Gamma$.
-Still, we hope that, in the medium term, evidence obtained from the computer proofs can serve as a guide towards a new human way to prove Property~{\T} for groups such as $\Aut(F_n)$.
-The present article is meant to be a first step in that direction.

-In order to find a Property {\T} witness the computer has to compose and then numerically solve a certain semidefinite program.
-As a special case of a convex program, this boils down to finding the maximum or minimum of some functional over a convex subset of a finite dimensional vector space.
-For these kinds of problems there exists a notion of a dual problem.
-We show that the Property {\T} SDP can be formulated in such a way that strong duality holds, i.e. the optima of the primal and the dual problem are the same.

-Even though the witness can only be obtained from solving the primal SDP, switching back and forth between the primal and the dual perspective can be used to simplify the problem.
-Furthermore, the dual problem has a geometric interpretation very similar to Property (FH).
-Recall that Property (FH), which is equivalent to Property {\T} for countable discrete groups, says that for any affine representation of $\Gamma$ on a Hilbert space, the orbit of $0$ under the action is bounded.
-Applying strong duality to the Property {\T} SDP gives the following dichotomy.